aryef/sample-crud-app/README.md

 ## Runtime
   * Dockerize the application using Dockerfile in the root directory

-## TODOS
+## Project structure

+### ./containers
+* includes script for loading PG server container

+### ./docs

+* project specs
+* dev environment instructions

+### ./scripts

+* db - create project db, users, schema and helpers scripts
+* launchers - script to launch browsers configured for development and testing
+* migration - Python scripts for data migration to PG from input json data

+### ./src/webserver
+* Next.js based web application
+### ./tests
+* Postman collection file for api testing (newman can be used to launch it with script)

+## TODOS (of course it is a quite partial list wha can be done more )
 * user authentication
 * user session management
 * API protection (like with Bearer Token etc.)
 * SSL/HTTPS
 * input data sanitation
+* PUT order (order modification)
-* check integrity of data input && transactions management
+* fully ensure integrity of data input && transactions management (foreign keys etc)
 * sensitive data end-to-end encryption
-* use jest for better unit testing
-* use docker-compose
+* use docker-compose to wrap up everything
 * logs delivery to a central log service